This post may contain affiliate links. Please read our disclosure policy.

 I would be lying if I knew what orange financiers were before culinary school.
 Once that butter started browning with the vanilla bean pod, I was hooked.
 Soft, tender, bite-sized cakes with beurre noisette?!
 Yes, please!

 I’ve made an easy orange variation that is flavored with orange zest.
-I use just the outermost part of the orange for a bright orange flavor that is floral without being overpowering.
+Just as in my Orange Upside Down Cake, I use just the outermost part of the orange for a bright orange flavor that is floral without being overpowering.

 You can use a silicon mold, or individual molds of various sizes.
 I love the miniature ones because the whole cake is gone in two scrumptious bites!
 Another pastry chef gave me a whole box of those little ones I used.
 Adorable.